uhmscore/uhmscore.github.io/facilities.md

 instruments of their kind in the state of Hawaii.
 Together, these tools enable micro- and nano-scale characterization of the chemistry
-(elemental composition, oxidation states, bonding) and structure (crystalline/amorphous structure, defects, interfaces) that provide the foundation for understanding processing-property relationships in the photocatalytic, battery and high-pressure materials, recycling and water purification, and nanodevice developments (detectors/sensors) described in this NRT project.
+(elemental composition, oxidation states, bonding) and structure (crystalline/amorphous structure, defects, interfaces) that provide the foundation for understanding processing-property relationships in the photocatalytic, battery and high-pressure materials, recycling and water purification, and nanodevice developments (detectors/sensors).
 <br>
 <b>FEI Titan3 G2 60-300 “SuperSTEM”:</b> The Titan is an aberration-corrected (scanning) transmission electron microscope, or TEM/STEM, that has
-an environmental enclosure for improved noise isolation (Fig. F4), as well as a monochromator and dual spherical aberration correctors for the probe and image in.
+an environmental enclosure for improved noise isolation, as well as a monochromator and dual spherical aberration correctors for the probe and image in.
 It is aligned for operation at 80, 200 and 300 kV.
 It is equipped with a high angle annular dark field (HAADF) detector, Gatan Tridiem GIF (Gatan imaging filter) for imaging and spectroscopy and an EDAX Genesis 4000 Si(Li) solid state energy dispersive x-ray spectrometer with ultrathin window.
 Sub-Ångström spatial resolution and energy resolutions of 100-150 meV at 200 kV and